AmalRg/HealSelf/README.md

   ❤️📉 Heart Rate: Measure and monitor heart rate to assess cardiovascular condition

-  The other features will be implemented at the latest 🔜
+  The other features will be implemented soon 🔜